MCIArb, BPTC (Kaplan) Very Competant,

 General Civil Law and Litigation

-James regularly undertakes work in various civil matters, including in the context of personal injury and RTAs.
-He has experience of fast track trials, small claims, CCMCs, applications, MOJ3s and drafting etc. His consumer credit hire experience includes successfully running complex and technical points of law.
+James regularly undertakes work in civil matters.
+He has experience of fast track trials, small claims, CCMCs, applications, and drafting etc. His consumer credit hire experience includes successfully running complex and technical points of law.

 James has experience with a range of cases in the Magistrates Court and Crown Court.
 He is a CPS panel advocate and has also undertaken prosecution work for HMRC and various regulatory bodies.
 He is also on the approved list of counsel for a local authority.